kracr/temporal-data-generator/README.md

 # GenACT Documentation
 GenACT is an ongoing project that is designed to address challenges in obtaining realistic temporal web data.
-Inspired by real-world data, GenACT is based on academic conference tweets tailored to provision temporal and static data in a streaming fashion, which is suitable for temporal and stream reasoning applications.
+Inspired by real-world data, GenACT is based on academic conference tweets tailored to provision temporal and static data in a streaming fashion, which is suitable for studying the Knowledge Graph Evolution as well as evaluating temporal and stream reasoning applications.

+Data files generated using GenACT are associated with timestamps which allows users to stream the data at different rates as per their requirements.

 # Table of Contents